Taiwan warns Solomon Islands of China 'debt trap' in diplomatic switch

 Reuters

-TAIPEI, Sept 6 (Reuters) - Taiwan on Friday warned the Solomon Islands which intends to switch diplomatic ties to China that such a move had left some Pacific nations in a "debt trap".
+TAIPEI, Sept 6 (Reuters) - Taiwan on Friday warned the Solomon Islands could fall into a debt trap if the Pacific nation switched diplomatic ties to China and accepted its development aid.

+A senior Solomons lawmaker said this week the government intends to sever diplomatic ties with Taipei and align with Beijing, which is offering $8.5 million in development funds to replace support from Taiwan.

-"China's expansion in the Pacific has made many countries to fall into the trap of debt," Joanne Ou, spokeswoman for Taiwan's foreign ministry, told Reuters.
+"China's expansion in the Pacific has made many countries fall into the trap of debt," spokeswoman Joanne Ou told Reuters.

-"The flashy infrastructure that China promised has caused serious damage to the local ecosystem and infringed their sovereignty," she said.
+"The flashy infrastructure that China promised has caused serious damage to the local ecosystem and infringed their sovereignty," she added.

-Beijing is offering to bankroll a development fund to replace an annual $8.5 million fund currently backed by Taiwan, said lawmaker Peter Shanel Agovaka
+A government-appointed task force studying the pros and cons of a change is dominated by lawmakers who support a switch to Beijing, according to two political sources with direct knowledge of the issue.

 It would also deal a fresh blow to Taiwan President Tsai Ing-wen who is seeking re-election in January amid criticism over her handling of Beijing, as tensions rise across the strait.
 Tsai has lost five diplomatic allies to Beijing since she came to office in 2016.